kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

   + Smith's Fracture
   + Fracture of the scaphoid bone
   + Fracture of distal ulna / styloid process
-  + Wrist sprain / soft‑tissue injury
+  + Wrist sprain / soft-tissue injury
 ]
 #q[How will you treat such a case?]
 #a[_From Management of any fracture_]